centreon/centreon-documentation/fr/developer/developer-broker-stream-connector.md

     a host severity.
 If a host or a service does not have any severity, the function returns a *nil* value.
-17. `get_host(host_id)` (**API v2 recommended**) that returns an associative array proviing all the available information for one host from the cache.
+17. `get_host(host_id)` (**API v2 recommended**) that returns an associative array providing all the available information for one host from the cache.
 18. `get_service(host_id, service_id)` (**API v2 recommended**) that returns an associative array
-    proviing all the available information for one service from the cache.
+    providing all the available information for one service from the cache.

 ## The init() function